bull-sec/jekyll-klise/_posts/book-review-genefather/2023-11-04-book-review-genefather.md

 Genefather by Guy Haley is the latest book to feature everyones favourite Mechanicus character, Belasarius Cawl.
 The plot is fairly straightforwards, Cawl is trying to get support to do *something* about the Cicatrix Maledictum, and heads off to petition some Houses of Mars for support.
 Meanwhile Fabius Bile is on the prowl, and has his eyes on the artifact that that Guilliman gave to Cawl which contains essentially the blueprints for the creation of the Primarchs, the Sangprimus Portum.
 This sets up a nice little confrontation between the two characters at the end of the book where we get a bunch of lore reveals and some intruging threads to pull on for future stories.

-One of the things I did enjoy is the consistency in Fabius Biles character despite this book being written by a different author to the Fabius Bile series of books (a review of which is in the works).
+One of the things I did enjoy is the consistency in Fabius Biles character despite this book, being it written by a different author to the Fabius Bile series of books (a review of which is in the works).
 He (Bile) is (in my opinion) one of the more interesting characters in the 40k universe, and we get to see that in this book.
 We don't get quite the same amount of insight into his character and the goings on of his Consortium in this book, but this time Bile is here to be the antagonist so that can be forgiven.